Waiting for Bus 6

 Alex

-That is just confusing.
+That's just confusing.
 How would the audience ever know if you were the character or the actor?

 Blake